CoMfUcIoS/console-inline.nvim/examples/node/README.md

 - `console.warn`, `console.log`, `console.info`, and `console.error`
 - A nested `console.trace` call so you can verify inline stack rendering
 - A `console.time`/`console.timeEnd` pair to confirm timing output behaviour
+- An unhandled rejection and an uncaught exception (they’ll terminate the demo) so you can see runtime failures show up in Neovim before the process exits

 Feel free to tweak intervals or add additional messages specific to your project before cutting a release.